A trick? A cruel joke?

-Would I really try to get you to believe that you don’t have to worry about becoming confident anymore? is that even possible?
-Is there some magical spell I’m going to cast over you?
+Would I really try to make you believe you don’t have to worry about becoming confident anymore?
+Is that even possible?
+Is there some magical spell I can cast over you?

-Firstly, i’m not going to try to get you to believe anything — what I say will either make sense to you or it won’t, simple as that.
-Secondly, it is possible not to have to focus on increasing confidence (and i’ll share with you how).
-Lastly, no… there’s no magic spell, sorry!
+First, I won’t try to make you believe anything — what I say will either make sense to you or it won’t.
+Second, it is possible not to have to focus on increasing confidence (and I’ll share with you how).
+Third, there’s no magic spell, sorry!

-But confidence is one of those subject matters that’s on people’s minds, a lot.
-It has been for years and I dare say it will be for a long time to come.
+Confidence is a subject that’s on peoples’ minds a lot.
+It has been for years, and it will be for a long time.

-The point is, we’ve heard myriads of people say the same thing over and over again…
+We’ve heard myriads of people say the same thing:

 I need to increase my confidence